-2.3 Scope of SVG
+3.3.
+Scope of SVG

-Between EGI Computer Security Incident Response Team (CSIRT) and EGI SVG all problems concerning security of the deployed EGI infrastructure should be dealt with.
+Between EGI CSIRT and EGI SVG all problems concerning security of the deployed EGI Grid should be dealt with.
 It is worth noting that sites are responsible for their own security, CSIRT will advise and recommend on security matters and have the power to suspend sites from the infrastructure if they fail to apply critical security patches.

-The handling of incidents is the responsibility of the EGI Incident Response Task Force (IRTF) and they are handled according to the Incident Response Procedure [Error!
-Reference source not found.].
+The handling of incidents is the responsibility of the EGI Incident Response Task Force (IRTF) and they are handled according to the EGI InSPIRE Incident Response Procedure [R 2].
 However, if an incident turns out to be due to a software vulnerability then the SVG may get involved.
 SVG should ensure that the software available for installation on the EGI infrastructure is sufficiently secure and contains as few vulnerabilities as possible, thus reducing the likelihood of incidents.
-In particular SVG handles vulnerabilities reported in the software distributed by EGI (in the UMD) in the manner described in this document and defined in section 2.5.
-Vulnerabilities in 3rd party software distributed in the UMD including dependencies for which there is a patch from the provider may also need to be partially handled by SVG.
-If either a dependency is re-distributed in the EGI UMD, or if it is necessary to ensure that the software which is dependent on it works with a new version, then SVG may need to be involved.
-The risk posed by the vulnerability in the EGI infrastructure needs to be assessed by SVG to establish the timescale for which the EGI UMD should include the fixed dependency.
+In particular SVG handles vulnerabilities reported in the software distributed by EGI (UMD) in the manner described in this document and defined in section 3.5.
+Vulnerabilities in 3rd party software supported by UMD dependencies for which there is a patch from the provider also need to be partially handled by SVG.
+If either a dependency is re-distributed by EGI/UMD, or if it is necessary to ensure that the software which is dependent on it works with a new version, then SVG will need to be involved.
+The risk posed by the vulnerability in the EGI infrastructure needs to be assessed by SVG to establish the timescale for which the EGI/UMD software should be available with the fixed dependency.